-The Bike Show was the centre-piece of the Overland Event in 2017 and will be again in 2019, this year sponsored by TWS Vehicle Wiring.
+The Bike Show has been the centre-piece of the Overland Event since 2015 and will be again in 2019, this year sponsored by TWS Vehicle Wiring.

 Thanks to our partnership with Coventry Transport Museum, we’ll once again be featuring XRW 964M – probably the most famous Triumph motorcycle in the world of overland travel – which Ted Simon rode around the world on his Jupiter’s Travels journey in the ’70s, together with the BMW from Dreaming of Jupiter.

 We’ll also have Stanley Glanfield’s Rudge Outfit on show, which made an incredible RTW trip from 1927-28.
 It’s a remarkable piece of machinery which evokes all the romance and excitement of global travel almost 100 years ago.

 Below are some of the machines that will grace the Bike Show this year

 Back in the UK after Heather’s 10-month, 26-country adventure riding home from Indonesia.

 Libby has been round the world, carried Sam on many other adventures, and now has more than a quarter of a million miles on her clock.

 Adventures in yellow around the world.